miekg/learninggo/functions.md

 Here we create a new function that takes two parameters: `y int`, i.e. just an `int` and `f func(int)`, i.e. a function that takes an int and returns nothing.
 The parameter `f` is the variable holding that function.
-It can be used as any other function, and we exectute the function on line 2 with the parameter `y`:
+It can be used as any other function, and we execute the function on line 2 with the parameter `y`:
 `f(y)`